romland/itemLens/README.md

 ### Bulk Import & The Comparison Lens (Set Operations)

+__this is so cringe -- I the human should rewrite this -- now here as reminder__

+The **Entity-Attribute-Value (EAV) Taxonomy** automatically tailors schemas based on your collection's archetype.
+It intuitively knows that a t-shirt needs a "Garment Style" and "Fabric", while a drill requires a "Form Factor" and "Power Delivery".
+It enforces strict vocabulary to eliminate search friction.

+When it comes to putting that data to work, you can rely on the **Comparison Lens**.
 If bulk import is how you ingest a mountain of data into itemLens in one go, the **Comparison Lens** is how you actually use that data out in the real world against physical shelves, crates, and stores without having to pick up items and scan barcodes one-by-one.

 It performs set math between what your camera sees (**Set A**) and what your database holds (**Set B**).